Funkschy/kantan/README.md

 ## Getting started

-To compile the Kantan compiler just clone it and run `cargo build --release` Run `target/release/kantan --help` to get the help dialog
+To compile the Kantan compiler just clone it and run `cargo build --release`. <br/>
+Run `target/release/kantan --help` to get the help dialog

-There currently is no way to link the resulting object files into an executable directly.
+There currently is no way to link the resulting object files into an executable directly.<br/>
 You can just run `kantan <your-file>.kan; gcc out.o -o out; rm out.o` to get an executable.

 ## Syntax